E-girl and e-boy subculture: Fashion

 The subculture's fashion is inspired by a number of prior subcultures, fashion trends and forms of entertainment, including mall goth, 1990s–2000s fashion, skater culture, anime, Japanese street fashion, cosplay, K-pop, BDSM, emo, scene, hip hop, and rave.
 Dazed described the aesthetic as "A little bit bondage, a little bit baby".
 Outfits commonly consist of baggy, thrifted clothes.
 In particular, some e-girls wear mesh shirts, plaid skirts, oversized t-shirts, crop tops, platform shoes, chokers and beanies, while e-boys wear oversized sweaters or monochrome clothes and band merchandise layered over long sleeve striped shirts, and polo necks.
 Chain necklaces, wallet chains and dangle earrings are also frequently worn.
-E-boys often wear curtained hair, whereas e-girls hair is dyed neon-colors often times pink or blue, or is bleached blonde in the front.
+E-boys often wear curtained hair, whereas e-girls hair is dyed neon colors, often pink or blue, or is bleached blonde in the front.
 Some tie their hair into pigtails.
 Hair dyed two different colours down the centre (known as "split-dye hair") is common amongst both sexes.

 Both boys and girls may wear heavy makeup, in particular pink blush on the cheeks and nose, imitating anime.
-Fake freckles unkempt nail polish, and winged eye liner are common.
+Fake freckles, unkempt nail polish, and winged, heavy eye liner are common.
 YouTuber Jenna Marbles made a video imitating an e-girl's makeup style, calling it a mix between "Harajuku, emo, and igari makeup", the latter of which is a Japanese makeup style imitative of a hangover.
 Some e-girls draw over their philtrum using lipstick to make their lips look rounder.
 One notable element of e-girl makeup is under-eye stamps, often in a heart shape, a trend that has been influenced by Marina Diamandis.
 Discussion of mental health is also common.

 Music

-E-boys and e-girls are associated with "Sad Boy" music, a broadly defined grouping of musicians, who similarly write music influenced by sadness and mental illness, that often overlaps with emo rap.
-The term has been criticized by artists such as James Blake, due to its portrayal of mental illness, which he considers "unhealthy and problematic".
+E-boys and e-girls are associated with "Sad Boy" music, a broadly defined grouping of musicians who create music influenced by sadness and mental illness, as well as emo rap.
+The term has been criticized by artists such as James Blake due to its portrayal of mental illness, which he considers "unhealthy and problematic".

 In the 2020s, it became common for participants of the subculture to listen to artists associated with the 2020s pop punk revival.